Online self-harm content to be made illegal five years after death of Molly Russell

 The maximum penalty for the offence will be published in due course, the government said

-Online content that encourages self-harm will be criminalised, the government announced years after the death of teenager Molly Russell.
+Online content that encourages self-harm will be criminalised, the government announced five years after the death of teenager Molly Russell.

 Culture secretary Michelle Donelan has announced that the Online Safety Bill will be updated to make encouraging self-harm via online posts, images, and videos illegal.